Nikhil2408/Building-a-Kubernetes-Cluster/README.md

 ```
 ![](images/6.png)

-If you are able to see the above information after running <b>sudo docker version</b> command then you have successfully installed Docker and your Docker is up and running.
+If you are able to see the above information after running <b>sudo docker version</b> command then you have successfully installed Docker on the master node and your Docker is up and running.

+<b>Note:</b>
+Repeat the same commands of installing Docker on both the worker nodes as you did on master node.
+After installing Docker on both the worker nodes, make sure to verify the docker is working or not.
+I am not showing here because it is the same process.